 93 Great Eastern St, London, EC2A 3HZ

-The mordern Irish hospitality this neighbourhood bar is famed for doesn't stop at humans.
-The lads here are happy to keep both you and your pooch fed and watered, with a bowl of water and plenty of treats for your furry side-kick to chow down on while you kick back with a few pints of "the best Guinness in London" and a big bowl of their epic curry sauce chips.
+The modern Irish hospitality this neighbourhood bar is famed for isn't just for humans.
+The lads here are happy to keep both you and your pooch fed and hydrated, with a bowl of water and plenty of treats for your furry side-kick to chow down on while you kick back with a few pints of "the best Guinness in London" and a big bowl of their epic curry sauce chips.
 Warning: your dog won't be the only one licking the bowl.

 108 Essex Rd, Islington, London N1 8LX

 Every rascal and his dog in Bromley has a new place to hang their hat and lead now that this lively and beautifully restored pub has opened its doors on Bromley High Street.
-With some epic beers on draft for two-legged booze-hounds, and non-alcoholic dog beer 'Bottom Sniffer', packed with vitamins and minerals for those with four, The Artful Duke has it nailed it.
+With some epic beers on draft for two-legged boozehounds, and non-alcoholic dog beer "Bottom Sniffer", packed with vitamins and minerals for those with four, The Artful Duke has it nailed it.
 Your furry mate can even chow down on oven-baked bone biscuit bites throughout the week, or a slow-cooked pork roast with gravy on Sundays while you have your own human version.
-They'll even get a complimentary bed for that post-meal nap (seriously).
+They'll also get a complimentary bed for that post-meal nap (seriously).

 196-198 High Street, Bromley BR1 1HE

 If you take your canine into the office with you (whenever you can actually work from the office), you don't wanna both be stuck with an al desko meal deal when lunch time rolls around.
 After they've conducted some business of their own, you can take your doggo into this garden-inspired bar and restaurant at Monument junction for a few drinks that'll have tails wagging all round, including a glass of paw-secco for your pal.